PiggyAwesome/Dank-Memer-Robber/README.md

 ![image](https://user-images.githubusercontent.com/48888771/224492562-8e2628cd-9f99-421d-9d90-5f6bac464df5.png)

 ## Add users to roblist
 #### To add users to the roblist you can either copy and paste your wishlist into Window 1, or add a User ID manually.
-After you have added the users click the `Update Roblist` button.<br>
+After you have added the users, click the `Update Roblist` button.<br>

 ![image](https://user-images.githubusercontent.com/48888771/224492898-18f99142-977e-40a8-9ec3-40b145731a71.png)